15 Timeless Old-World Kitchen Design Ideas to Try

 6. Farmhouse Sink

-Farmhouse sinks are typically made from materials like porcelain, cast iron, or even copper, each offering a different aesthetic.
-A white porcelain sink paired with dark wooden cabinetry creates a striking contrast, while a copper sink can develop a beautiful patina over time, adding to its old-world appeal.
+While farmhouse sinks are usually made of porcelain or cast iron, they can sometimes also be found in copper, each of which provides a unique look.
+A white porcelain sink combined with dark wood cabinetry provides a striking contrast, whereas a copper sink can develop a lovely time-worn patina that enhances its old-world charm.

 7. Hanging Pot Racks